eleniharlan/elenijr.net/_posts/recipe/2014-06-28-fava-puree.md

 teaser: "This rustic dish sheds its 'poor man's hummus' label with an injection of olive oil"
 servings: 4 ish as a meze
 time: 45 mins
-ingredient_1: 300g fava or yellow split peas
+ingredient_1: 300g dried fava or yellow split peas
 ingredient_2: "1 small red onion or 2 shallots, peeled but left whole"
 ingredient_3: "2 whole garlic cloves, peeled"
 ingredient_4: 1 bayleaf